DamianKA1993/blackwell-egpu-manager/README.md

    * Full functionality and automated polling are built for **KDE Plasma 6**.
    * The Plasma applet acts as the background daemon, querying the backend script every 2 seconds for real-time telemetry.
    * Headless / CLI-only usage is supported via terminal commands.
 (Community contributions for GNOME extensions or other DE applets are welcome).
+   * As of **v1.5.2**, dedicated **GNOME Shell** extension and **Universal GTK Tray** applets are available, though primary development remains focused on KDE Plasma and unexpected bugs may still occur in alternative frontends.

 5. **Driver Requirements (`nvidia-open`):**
    * Requires official **NVIDIA Open GPU Kernel Modules** (`nvidia-open`).